Grand Palace & Wat Pho Bangkok Tour — Private English Guide, All Tickets Included

 Wat Pho is the birthplace of traditional Thai massage and the school on the temple grounds is the oldest in Thailand.
 After 4–5 hours of walking in Bangkok's heat, 30 minutes here is one of the most restorative ways to end the morning.
 Tell us at booking if you want time built in.

 We can arrange lunch at a clean, respected local restaurant near the river.
-Tell us at booking — vegetarian, halal, and Indian-style options all available.
+Tell us at booking — halal-friendly, vegetarian, Indian and Western options are all available.

 Grand Palace Dress Code — Read This Before You Pack